'With Economics and Finance, I can go into banks, consulting, and even investment banking...'

 ‘There is a level of support available everywhere – whether it is academics, wellbeing, or career preparation, UC has thought of it.’

-Coacine also recently received the opportunity to undertake a summer internship at ANZ Bank, providing practical exposure to her degree.
+Coacine also received the opportunity to undertake a summer internship at ANZ Bank, providing practical exposure to her degree.

 ‘I would recommend taking on internships if given the opportunity, as it definitely takes one’s knowledge in the industry to a whole new level.
 You can also work out whether you like that field or not.’